nicolasdeory/cards-tabletop-js/README.md

  *  Ability to freely move and flip cards ,with all movements synced with all clients.
  * Every player (up to 4) has a cloth where they can store cards without anyone else seeing, moving, or flipping them.
  * These cloths are useful to play card games where each player should only be able to see their cards.
- * Shuffle deck button accessible for all players.
+ * Shuffle deck button accessible to all players.
  * Console commands